-Consumers Energy gets about 30 reports every year of damaged meters caused by falling ice.
-Recently, building fires in Walker and near Lansing were sparked when ice fell and broke off a gas meter.
+We get about 30 reports every year of damaged meters caused by falling ice.
+There have even been fires sparked when ice fell and broke off a gas meter.
 Additionally, ice can fall on people, cars and air conditioning units.

 Here are 5 tips to help prevent falling ice:

 - Knock down icicles when they’re still small, if it is safe to do so, to keep them from getting big enough cause damage when they fall